drcwadaniels/steamraces/README.md

 2. steamscraper.BAT is my BAT file for the steamscraper to start when I log into my computer.

 **Links to see the outcome of this work**
-1. [Visualization](visualizeraces.md) of the raw data and preliminary conclusions
+1. [Visualization](visualizeraces.md) of the first 24 hours with some preliminary conclusions
+2. [Visualization](visualizeraces24plus.md) of 24 hours plus!
+This is the page that will update everyday so we can see he unweighted race unfold.